iTwin/itwinjs-core/docs/learning/ECSQL.md

 ## Basic data types in ECSQL

 ECSQL supports all primitive types built into EC.
-This means that in addition to the basic numeric and string data types in SQL-92, ECSQL also supports boolean, BLOBs, date times and points.
+This means that in addition to the basic numeric and string data types in SQL-92, ECSQL also supports boolean, BLOBs, date-times and points.

 ### Boolean